top of page

 Consequences of a Drug Possession Conviction:

 The various possible penalties for a Possession conviction depend on the type of drug, the quantity of the substance as well as the alleged purpose of Possession.
-Under the Controlled Drug and Substances Act, a conviction for Possession can carry a maximum possible penalty of up to 7 years imprisonment (for certain “hard drugs”).
+Under the Controlled Drug and Substances Act, a conviction for Possession can carry a maximum possible penalty of up to 7 years imprisonment for certain “hard drugs”.

 Possible Fine

-Possible Maximum Sentence
+Maximum Possible Sentence

 $1000